 - 1/4 cup unsalted butter, melted and cooled

 - 1/3 cup honey

 - 3 ½ to 4 cups bread flour

 Pour warm milk (110-115 degrees F) into the bowl of stand mixer.
 Add sugar and yeast.
 Stir, and let it stand for about 10 minutes, until frothy.

+Set up the dough hook attachment in the stand mixer.
 With the mixer on low speed, mix the eggs, 1/4 cup melted and cooled unsalted butter, honey, and salt.
 Add flour 3 cups flour, 1 cup at a time.
 Add the remaining flour in 1/4 cup increments as needed, until a dough has formed.
 If it’s sticking to the bowl too much, continue adding flour in ¼ cup increments.
 I ended up using 3 1/2 cups.
 The dough should be slightly sticky, moist, and manageable.

 Transfer to a floured surface and knead by hand about 3-4 minutes, sprinkling more flour as necessary.
 The dough should be moist, slightly sticky, and should spring back slowly when poked.
 Do not over-knead or the bread will be tough.

 Form into a ball and place on a lightly oiled bowl (olive oil is fine), making sure to coat the dough with some of the oil.
 Cover with plastic wrap and let it rise in a warm environment for about 1 hour, until doubled in size.

 Punch down the dough and transfer to a clean surface.
 Cut the dough in half, and then each half into 6 equal pieces.

 Shape into balls, pinching the bottom.
 Arrange in a greased 9x13 baking pan.
 Cover with plastic wrap and let it rise for another hour, until doubled in size.